agustin-sanc/nibble/README.md

 - Add valid environment variables to `.env` (ask Agustín for Clerk environment variables or generate your own Clerk project)
 - Run `pnpm install` to install dependencies
 - Run `pnpm db:push` to push database schema
+- Run `pnpm db:seed` to seed database
 - Run `pnpm run dev` to start app
-- Run `pnpm run test` to run automated tests

-## Another notes
+## Additional notes

-If you change the database schema, run the command `pnpm db:push` to update the database
+- If you change the database schema, run the command `pnpm db:push` to update the database.

+- If you want to reset the database, run the command `pnpm db:reset`.